 - Name spelling simplification – A last name spelling that has been altered from the original to a spelling that is easier to understand or interpret in a new country.
 For example, a classic simplification for Jones is one where the original family name started out as “Johnes” or “Johns” in the UK.

-- Cultural/Language Influences – Occurring when a newly arrived immigrant decides to change their name in order to fit in with their new culture.
+- Cultural/Language Influences – Occurs when a newly arrived immigrant decides to change their name in order to fit in with their new culture.
+Other influences include changes in laws (Acts of Union of 1536 and 1542 in Britain, etc).

 - Name Changes due to Pronunciation – Commonly an issue with individuals with a heavy foreign accent where a name would be recorded incorrectly as interpreted by a clerk or registrar.
 There were very rare instances of this occurring for immigrants first arriving at ports of entry like Ellis Island.